pepsipwns/motorola-tech-test/README.md

 2. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 3. You will be redirected automatically to the /login page.
 It includes a form with fields for username and password.
-Upon successful login (username: user, password: pass), the user is redirected back to the homepage ("/") authorised.
+Upon successful login (username: user, password: pass), the user is redirected back to the homepage ("/"), now authorised.

 ## Running Tests